José Klinger

-José Andrés Klinger Sosa (born 10 March 2005) is an Ecuadorean footballer who plays for Independiente del Valle and the Ecuador national under-20 football team.
+José Andrés Klinger Sosa (born 10 March 2005) is an Ecuadorean footballer who plays for Macará, on loan from Independiente del Valle.
+He is a Ecuador national under-20 football team.

-Career
+Club career

 From Esmeraldas, he plays predominantly as a left-sided wide player.
 Klinger made his Ecuadorian Serie A debut for Independiente del Valle on 12 June 2023 appearing as a substitute against Orense.
 He made his debut in the Copa Libertadores on 29 June 2023, against Argentinos Juniors.

 International career

 He was selected by Ecuador to represent them at the 2023 South American U-20 Championship.
 Later that same year he was chosen for the 2023 FIFA U-20 World Cup, starting in Argentina in May 2023.
 A goal he scored at the tournament against Slovakia U-20 was highlighted by FIFA as one of the goals-of-the-tournament.